open-component-model/ocm-spec/doc/01-model/01-model.md

 ## Component Repositories

-To provide standardized remote access for component versions and allow referencing between component versions the definition of a component descriptor is not enough.
+The definition of a component descriptor is not enough to provide standardized remote access for component versions and allow referencing between component versions.
 Therefore a *Component Repository* is the second important entity in the Open Component Model.

-The component repository acts as access point to the elements of the component model.
+The component repository acts as the access point to the elements of the component model.
 The OCM specification does not define an access protocol but instead uses existing storage technologies and their protocol and defines a mapping from OCM elements to storage elements.
 The most prominent example is an [OCI registry](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
-Other technologies are object stores like Amazon S3 or file-systems.
-File systems do not provide remote access but are useful for offline scenarios and transporting component versions between locations.
+Other technologies are object stores like Amazon S3 or file systems.
+File systems do not provide remote access but are helpful for offline scenarios and transporting component versions between locations.

-A component descriptor describes references to all other elements belonging to a component version.
+A component descriptor contains references to all other elements belonging to a component version.
 Those elements may be stored in the same repository or in other storages.
-As a special case blob content may be stored along with the component descriptor.
+Blob content may be stored along with the component descriptor as a special case.
 Those blobs are called local blobs.

 ### Repository Types

-Any repository kind that can be used to store content according to the Open Component Model must is described by a formal specification.
+A formal specification must describe any repository that can be used to store content according to the Open Component Model.

 Such a specification is usable by a language binding to gain access to this repository.
 In a concrete environment all those repositories are usable, for which an